-We understand that as the HARSAG recommendations come into place other public sector bodies such as education and health services will have a responsibility to prevent homelessness.
-We know that education and making the right information available for example about tenant rights can be crucial in preventing homelessness and averting crisis.
+We understand that as the HASARG recommendations come into place other public sector bodies such as education and health services will have a responsibility to prevent homelessness.
+We know that education and making the right information available such as that about tenant rights can be crucial in preventing homelessness and averting crisis.
 Therefore, as and when, more information about the Prevent duty is available we will work with our partners to develop a joint approach to helping them fulfil this duty.
 We already have a good working relationship with a number of partners and this action will build on those relationships.

-Once details are available develop in partnership with other public sector bodies education and support to help them fulfil their prevent duties.
+Action 3.1: Once details are available develop in partnership with other public sector bodies education and support to help them fulfil their prevent duties.

-Ensuring that people and households achieve permanent settled accommodation as soon as possible has been shown to deliver a range of benefits for their health and wellbeing.
+Ensuring that people and households are achieve permanent settled accommodation as soon as possible has been shown to deliver a range of benefits for their health and wellbeing.
 As such, and in line with the HARSAG recommendations we have developed our Rapid Rehousing Transition Plan and intend to deliver the actions and outcomes set out in that.
 Therefore, we will commit to deliver that plan including the development of a LGBT+ pathway acknowledging the particular challenges those who are LGBT+ can face, as identified in our HIIA.

-Deliver our Rapid Rehousing Transition Plan including committing to continually review our pathways to ensure they reflect best practice.
+Action 3.2: Deliver our Rapid Rehousing Transition Plan including the development of a LGBT+ pathway to support people with these characteristic when they are at risk or, or experiencing homelessness whilst committing to continually reviewing our other pathways to ensure they reflect best practice.